Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Conclusion and outlook

-The generality of our framework opens the door to further investigation of several methodological and application-related aspects.
-First, developing systematic and automated guidelines and active-learning-based strategies to optimally select the initial number and location of high-fidelity (HF) and low-fidelity (LF) simulation runs will enhance the framework's efficiency.
-Second, stabilizing the training of the multi-fidelity conditional model demands further investigation, as already pointed out in Section \ref{sec:small_data_approx}.
+Stabilizing the training of the MF conditional model demands further investigation, as already pointed out in Section \ref{sec:small_data_approx}.
 Solutions include second-order optimization schemes to mitigate issues related to rugged optimization landscapes and poor gradient behavior, particularly in small data regimes.
+It would be interesting to investigate an adaptive smoothing procedure for the input field within the inference procedure (a smoothing filter), to slowly increase the effective dimension of the field.
+This could accelerate variational posterior convergence and improve spurious local optima and gradient behavior in early iterations.
 Furthermore, other modern probabilistic machine learning architectures, especially in operator learning models, are a promising direction.
 We already conducted preliminary studies using Fourier neural operators (FNOs) and deep-operator networks (deep-o-nets).
-These were hampered by a worse gradient behavior \wrt differentiation in the multi-fidelity likelihood.
+These were hampered by a worse gradient behavior \wrt differentiation in the MF likelihood.
 Therefore, we believe such developments must be conducted simultaneously with a more robust optimization and regularization.
 Moreover, incorporating physical domain knowledge explicitly into the conditional model could improve robustness beyond the current purely data-driven formulation.
-One promising idea is merging the low-fidelity model with the approximation of the multi-fidelity conditional model into a single, physics-informed, probabilistic machine-learning model, eliminating the explicit construction of adjoint models.
-Incorporating another LF model to cover the missing aspects of multi-physics behavior can further improve BMFIA.
+One promising idea is merging the LF model with the approximation of the MF conditional model into a single, physics-informed, probabilistic machine-learning model, eliminating the explicit construction of adjoint models.
+Another very interesting further research direction is the extension of BMFIA to handle heterogeneous multi-physics data in $\Yobs$, which can significantly improve the information content and quality of the posterior: While we already demonstrated a multi-physics model in the second numerical demonstration, the observed data $\Yobs$ only encompassed one physical field (flow field) and the LF model reflected only the single-physics porous media flow, allowing us to derive an adjoint formulation for the likelihood gradients.
+However, in future investigations, one-way coupled LF models could be a natural extension to reflect a multi-physics character in an approximate manner, while still exhibiting adjoint-based gradients.
+Other ideas involve using several single-physics LFs, their model outputs stacked in $\Zlf$, which could be loosely coupled, \eg via BCs and hence still provide model gradients.
+Further comparisons with other state-of-the-art multi-fidelity methods, such as MLMC approaches, would also be promising, especially for challenging multi-physics problems.
+A sensitivity study for the quality of the MF posterior \wrt BMFIA settings, parameterizations, and different LF model \emph{quality} could also be helpful to quantify the influence of the BMFIA setup.
 From an application perspective, we will extend and apply the proposed framework to realistic, clinically relevant, and three-dimensional inverse problems in biomechanics.
-Especially for many questions in our research on human lung mechanics or tumor treatment, BMFIA is a very promising solution strategy.
-A more elaborate Markov prior model would also be interesting to investigate for two reasons: First, we still need a better quantification of epistemic uncertainty in the small data regime (see convergence study in Appendix \ref{sec:convergence_study}); second, a better-localized prior adaptation will lead to better posterior results.